google/u2f-ref-code/README.md

 in a container or application server like Tomcat.
 To run the demo server, run the main class in ``com.google.u2f.tools.httpserver.U2fHttpServer``

-To compile and run the server in Eclipse, import the project into your workspace.
+To compile and run the server in Eclipse, import the Maven project into your workspace.
 You may need to fix the classpath if your version of JDK is different (this has been tested with Java 1.7).
-The simple demo web server is in ``com.google.u2f.tools.httpserver.UtfHttpServer.java`` and runs on port 8080.
+The simple demo web server is in ``com.google.u2f.tools.httpserver.U2fHttpServer.java`` and runs on port 8080.
 Run this class as a regular Java application (right click, select *Run As* and *Java Application*).
 Note that you need to have the U2F extension installed in Chrome in order for the demo app to talk to your U2F token.

+To run directly with Maven, run `mvn compile exec:java` from the u2f-ref-code directory.

 ### U2F-GAE-Demo